doriaxengine/doriax-docs/docs/editor/structure.md

 | **Start active** | Toggles whether the child scene is added to the engine automatically when the parent loads.
 On (the default) means it runs immediately; off means it is built but hidden until you call `SceneManager.addChildScene` at runtime. |
 | **Remove child scene** | Detaches the reference (it does not delete the scene file). |

+Each child scene row also shows a small **play** or **pause** mark next to the name: play means **Start active** is on; pause means it starts inactive.
+Hover the mark for a tooltip.
 Click the **eye icon** on a child scene node to load it *inline* — its entities appear nested under the node so you can view and edit them in the parent's context.
 This is an editing convenience and does not affect runtime behavior.

 **Order matters:** scenes render as layers, with the main scene at the bottom and each child scene drawn on top of the ones listed above it — so the last child scene is the